daptablade/docs/mynewbook/Tutorials/A simple Rescale simulation example.md

 ## Prerequisites

 The tutorial runs a python script in [miniconda](https://docs.conda.io/en/latest/miniconda.html) via Rescale resources.
-You will need a [Rescale](https://rescale.com/) account to execute the analysis, but no other software licenses are required.
+You will need a [Rescale](https://rescale.com/) account to execute the analysis.
+No other software licenses are required.

 Although the Rescale job executes within a few seconds on a small compute node, be aware that it will use a very small amount of credit from your Rescale account.